unicode-org/message-format-wg/exploration/number-selection.md

 When implementing [`MatchSelectorKeys`](spec/formatting.md#resolve-preferences),
 numeric selectors perform as described below.

+- Let `return_value` be a new empty list of strings.
 - Let `operand` be the resolve value of the _operand_.
-  If the `operand` is not a number type, emit a _Selection Error_.
+  If the `operand` is not a number type, emit a _Selection Error_ and return `return_value`.
+  > This might result in the fallback message (logo) being rendered.
 - Let `keys` be a list of strings containing keys to match.
-- Let `return_value` be a new empty list of strings.
 - For each string `key` in `keys`, perform a match:
    - If the value of `key` does not match the production `number-literal` or is not one of the plural/ordinal keywords, `key` is invalid;